-The main thing I learnt from this lucid summary of Freudian theory is that Sigmund Freud is quite badly misrepresented.
+The main thing I learnt from Calvin S. Hall’s lucid summary of Freudian theory is that Sigmund Freud is quite badly misrepresented.
 Mention Freud and most people think of the Oedipus complex, penis envy and the Freudian slip.
 The ‘ego’ has entered our language, too, although in a very different sense from that intended by Freud.
-After reading Calvin Hall’s 1955 primer, I can see that there’s a lot more to Freud than being neurotic, selfish and obsessed with your mother.
+After reading Calvin S. Hall’s 1955 primer, I can see that there’s a lot more to Freud than being neurotic, selfish and obsessed with your mother.

 Freud describes the human personality in terms of three components: the id, ego and superego.
 The id represents primal urges like hunger and sexual desire, and is governed entirely by the ‘pleasure principle’.
 The superego is our sense of conscience or morality, reflecting the rules handed down by our parents or society.
 Between the two is the ego, trying to manage the inevitable conflicts between instincts and morality and to negotiate with the outside world to ensure survival – it operates on the ‘reality principle’.